What is Radiofrequency?

 After proper placement has been established, the probe is connected to a source of generated low voltage.
 This controlled, low frequency flow heats the nerve causing selective denervation.
 By selectively treating the nerves that send pain messages, you should experience pain relief.
 You should alert your doctor if at any time during the procedure you experience any discomfort.

 After the Procedure:

-Radiofrequency may provide pain relief for a prolonged period of time.
-However, the human body may regenerate pain pathways over time.
-It is not unusual for the procedure to need to be repeated.
+It is our goal for the Radiofrequency procedure to provide pain relief for up to 12-18 months.
+However, every person’s response is different and the human body may regenerate pain pathways over time, so it is not unusual for the procedure to need to be repeated at a future date.

 Questions?
 If you have questions regarding the information you have read here, ask our staff for further information.
-Additional links are provided on the website for more detailed information.
+Additional links are provided on our website for more detailed information. www.LonLutzMD.com